 Through the Overnights of Hospitality program, we provide emergency sheltering for single homeless men on a seasonal basis, beginning at the end of November and continuing through the end of March.
 Based on the national model developed by Charles Stroebel from Tennessee, the shelter site rotates between two different congregations in the Plymouth area.
 The men meet at a pickup point where they are registered, screened and then are driven to the shelter for the evening where they receive a hot meal prepared by volunteers and have a place to sleep for the night.
 They have the opportunity to play games or watch a video.
 Two people, one of whom is a volunteer, serve as chaperones/hosts.

-Since this program began in the fall of 2004, we have sheltered nearly three hundred different individuals.
+Since this program began in the fall of 2004, we have sheltered close to four hundred fifty different individuals.
 On a yearly basis we see over sixty different individuals.
-This past season just ending, we averaged thirteen per night which has grown from the average of seven when we started in 2004.
+For the 2016-17 season, we averaged almost ten per night which has grown from the average of seven when we started in 2004.